 (10 consecutive days)

 |Resident Annual Fishing License for 70 Percent or Greater Service-Connected Partially Disabled Veterans

 Resident Veterans rated 70% or greater service-connected by the U.S. Department of Veterans Affairs Administrative Office may apply for a discounted annual fishing license.
 All applicable licenses, stamps, or permits are required in addition to this license.
 Please visit the Forms section for application, instructions, and prices.
 Applications may be mailed or brought into our Henrico office location only.

 |Resident Trout Fishing (October 1–June 15)

 Required in addition to other resident licenses if fishing in stocked waters.

-- ** A valid nonresident trout license ($47.00 annual or $555.00 lifetime) is required in addition to other nonresident licenses only if you are fishing in designated stocked trout waters (October 1–June 15).
+* A valid trout license (annual or lifetime) is required in addition to other resident licenses only if you are fishing in designated stocked trout waters (October 1–June 15).

 |Nonresident State Freshwater Fishing** (age 16 or older)||$47.00|

 (5 consecutive days)